openstack/devstack/doc/source/plugins.rst

 The script in ``extras.d`` is expected to be mostly a dispatcher to functions in a ``lib/*`` script.
 The scripts are named with a zero-padded two digits sequence number prefix to control the order that the scripts are called, and with a suffix of ``.sh``.
-DevSack reserves for itself the sequence numbers 00 through 09 and 90 through 99.
+DevStack reserves for itself the sequence numbers 00 through 09 and 90 through 99.

 Below is a template that shows handlers for the possible command-line